Jung Kyung-ho: 2017–2020: Rising popularity and breakthrough

-In 2020, Jung reunited with director Shin Won-ho in hit and critically acclaimed medical drama Hospital Playlist as Kim Jun-wan, an associate professor of cardiothoracic surgery who became chief of the CS department later on.
-He has a relationship with Ik-jun's younger sister, Ik-sun (played by Kwak Sun-young).
+In 2020, Jung reunited with director Shin Won-ho in the critically acclaimed medical drama Hospital Playlist as Kim Jun-wan, an associate professor of cardiothoracic surgery.
 He reprised his role in season 2 in 2021.

-On August 24, 2021, it was announced that Jung, Jo Jung-suk, Jeon Mi-do, Yoo Yeon-seok, and Kim Dae-myung will start filming Na Yeong-seok's new variety show in Gangwon Province on September 6.
+On August 24, 2021, it was announced that Jung, Jo Jung-suk, Jeon Mi-do, Yoo Yeon-seok, and Kim Dae-myung were attached to start filming Na Yeong-seok's new variety show in Gangwon Province on September 6.

 2021–present: Leading roles and theater debut

-In 2021, Jung challenged himself with his first theater play.
-He was cast as Prior Walter in Korean premiere of award winning Tony Kushner's play Angels in America.
+In 2021, Jung was cast in his first theater production as Prior Walter in the Korean premiere of Tony Kushner's award-winning play, Angels in America.
 The National Theater Company of Korea's premiere of Angels in America - Part One: The Millennium Approaches was held from November 26 to December 26 at the Myeongdong Arts Theater.
 He reprised his role as Prior Walter in The National Theater Company of Korea's premiere of Angels in America - Part Two: Perestroika.
-His performance gained critical recognition and nomination for Best Actor in Theater in 2022 Baeksang Arts Award.
+His performance gained critical recognition and earned him a nomination for Best Actor in Theater in 2022 Baeksang Arts Award.

-In 2022, Jung returned to the big screen with The Great Dancer. and Men of Plastic.
+In 2022, Jung returned to the big screen with The Great Dancer and Men of Plastic.

 He then starred alongside Jeon Do-yeon in Yoo Je-won's romantic-comedy drama Crash Course in Romance which premiered on tvN in January 2023.
-According to Good Data Corporation, series Crash Course in Romance ranked first with a topical share of 23.8% in Top 10 of TV Topicality Ranking in drama category in four weeks in a row.
+According to Good Data Corporation, Crash Course in Romance ranked first with a topical share of 23.8% in Top 10 of TV Topicality Ranking in the drama category in four weeks in a row.
 Jung Kyung-ho ranked first in the performer category for five consecutive weeks.